rjhorniii/ical2org/README.md

 indicates that input will be on stdin.
 Mu4e deals with extracting the attachment and sending it to the indicated command, and taking the output and showing it as an emacs buffer.

+The keystrokes `A`, `v` will place the resulting org-mode event in a buffer (not in org mode) for the user to examine, modify, save, etc.